warriorstar-orion/avulto/docs/source/api/dme.rst

       If the optional *parse_procs* argument is :const:`True`, reflection data is made available for all procs.

+      :raises: :class:`OSError`: If the file is not found or there was an error opening it.
+      :raises: :class:`RuntimeError`: If there was an error parsing the DME environment.

    Once instantiated, the following methods are available:

    .. method:: typesof(prefix: Path | str) -> list[Path]